Hurricane Irma batters northern Caribbean islands

 "Firefighters have taken shelter in an upstairs room.
 A number of houses have suffered damage, roofs have been ripped out.
 Total loss of electricity," it said.

-The mayor's office in the neighboring island of St. Martin has been partially destroyed, the update from Guadeloupe said, and the mayor and 23 others are taking shelter in a concrete-walled room.
+The mayor's office in St. Martin has been partially destroyed, the update from Guadeloupe said, and the mayor and 23 others are taking shelter in a concrete-walled room.

 The island has been without electricity since 6 a.m. local time, it said.
 There is no information on injuries at this time, it added.
 St. Martin and St. Barthélemy are both French overseas collectivities.